Friday, February 19, 2010

 Conclusion

-Once again, the context doesn't bear out the Catholic apologist's assertions.
+Once again, the context doesn't bear out the assertions of Rome's apologists.
 Luther wasn't agonizing over early Protestantism, he was preaching judgment on an unrepentant Germany.
 Of course the large mass of people reject and ridicule the Gospel.
 They have done so in each generation.
 Recall, Paul says that unbelievers consider the Gospel to be nothing more than foolishness.
 Nor is Luther describing the ignorant, impious or wicked Lutherans.
 He's describing the overall population of unrepentant Germany.
-I've only worked through the first batch of quotes.
-He's got quite a few more.
-I have a feeling the same basic error is going to be made over and over again.